-If you were flicking through the channels trying to find the WGC Mexico Championship this morning on Foxtel or free-to-air TV you were out of luck.
+If you were flicking through the channels trying to find the WGC Mexico Championship on TV you were out of luck.
+It wasn’t shown on TV at all but on a new streaming golf service.

-Instead the WGC Mexico Championship is exclusively being broadcast into Australia through GOLFTV – for $9.99 a month (or $89.99 a year).
+Instead, the WGC Mexico Championship was exclusively being broadcast into Australia through GOLFTV – for $9.99 a month (or $89.99 a year).

-And it has drawn the ire of a number of Australian golf fans.
+And it has drawn the ire of many Australian golf fans.

-And it’s annoyed golf fans without Foxtel who are again being forced to pay to watch big tournament professional golf.
+And it annoyed golf fans without Foxtel who are again being forced to pay to watch big tournament golf.

 So what is GOLFTV anyway?

-GOLFTV is an online collaboration between the PGA Tour and Discovery and Australia is one of the first places to get access.
-You can get access by signing up online or via the app with a number of different subscription options.
+GOLFTV is an online collaboration between the PGA Tour and Discovery, and Australia is one of the first places to get access.

 But what do you get?
 OR more importantly, what don’t you get?